graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2023-12/simplifying_transformer_blocks.md

 ### Their method

-The authors utilise signal propagation theory as well as empirical evidence to motivate the proposed architectual changes.
+The authors utilise signal propagation theory as well as empirical evidence to motivate the proposed architectural changes.
 Notably, they observed:

 * Skip connections can be safely removed from the attention and MLP layers without affecting training performance, as long as they are appropriately compensated by changes to weight initialisations.
 * Fixing the skip connection issues allowed the authors to remove the value and projection matmuls from the attention layers altogether without further degradation.
-* Normalisation layers implicitly downweight residual branches: as this is achieved in the first two steps, they can also be removed.
+* Normalisation layers implicitly down-weight residual branches: as this is achieved in the first two steps, they can also be removed.
 However, the authors note that leaving the normalisation layers led to a slight improvement in training loss.

 ### Results